dry-python/returns/README.md

 Check out [RequiresContext](https://returns.readthedocs.io/en/latest/pages/context.html) docs for more.
 There you will learn how to make `'.'` also configurable.

 We also have [RequiresContextResult](https://returns.readthedocs.io/en/latest/pages/context.html#requirescontextresult-container) for context-related operations that might fail.
+And also [RequiresContextIOResult](https://returns.readthedocs.io/en/latest/pages/context.html#requirescontextioresult-container) and [RequiresContextFutureResult](https://returns.readthedocs.io/en/latest/pages/context.html#requirescontextfutureresult-container).

 ## Result container